Crystal Sarovar Premiere, Agra – Popular, good-value, and impressive facilities, but not a great area.

 A finer selection of places to eat and drink within a 2-minute walk than most hotels in Agra.

 - The Taj Mahal is certainly Agra’s, and possibly India’s, number one attraction.
-The hotel is equidistant from the ticket offices at the West Gate (3km, 9 minutes) and East Gate (3km, 12 minutes) by auto-rickshaw.
+The hotel is equidistant from the ticket offices at the West Gate (3 km) and East Gate (3 km) by auto-rickshaw.
 Separate entries for men and women.
 Open from sunrise to sunset, but closed on Fridays.

 - Itimad-ud-Daula – Popularly thought of as the first draft of the Taj Mahal, and often known as “Baby Taj”.
 The tomb is the first marble structure built by the Mughals and features intricate lattice work.
 Open from sunrise to sunset.
-19-minute drive (8km).
+(8 km).

 - Soor Sarovar Bird Sanctuary – A haven for several species of birds and a must-visit for wildlife photographers.
 Apart from birds, it also houses pythons and Wildlife SOS, the largest bear rescue center in India, as well as the only elephant hospital in the country.
-50-minute drive (27km).
+(27 km).

 Crystal Sarovar Premiere, Agra – The Hotel